-- Stun: A keyword ability, written as "Stun X," that means "When this unit damages another unit, that unit gets -X power until end of bottle."
+Stun: A keyword ability, written as "Stun X," that means "When this unit damages another unit, that unit gets -X power until end of turn."
 If all the damage is prevented, Stun doesn't kick in.
-Stun works anytime the unit damages another unit, not just when a unit attacks. - subtype: The words after the first word on the type line of a unit card.
+Stun works anytime the unit damages another unit, not just when a unit attacks subtype: The words after the first word on the type line of a unit card.
 There's a hyphen between a card's type and subtype(s).
 Sometimes there is an additional hyphen between subtypes.
 These hyphens don't affect the game.

-Ek

-- tap: Turn a unit sideways, so that one of its longer edges is at the top.
-The tap symbol (^(C)) in an activated ability's cost tells you that you must tap the unit to play the ability.
+tap: Turn a unit sideways, so that one of its longer edges is at the top.
+The tap symbol (๑) in an activated ability's cost tells you that you must tap the unit to play the ability.
 You can't play the ability if the unit is already tapped.
-When you attack with a unit, tap it to show that it has attacked. - total build cost: The build cost of a unit or group of units.
-If a unit is stacked, it gets +1 to its total build cost for each card under it. - triggered ability: An ability triggered by an event.
-The text that starts with "when" tells you at what event the ability triggers.
-For example, a triggered ability might read, "When this unit is discarded from the Ground arean..."
-Triggered abilities use " \rightarrow ". - turn: Each turn has three phases that happen in this order: the ready phase, the command phase, and the battle phase.
-Unlike with many other games, both players have things to do on every turn. - type: The first word on a card's type line (the line below the card's name).
-The card types are Space, Ground, Character, Battle, and Mission.
-Space, Ground, and Character cards are unit cards. - unique: Having a single letter to the right of the text box.
+When you attack with a unit, tap it to show that it has attacked.

+total build cost: The build cost of a unit or group of units.
+If a unit is stacked, it gets +1 to its total build cost for each card under it.

+triggered ability: An ability triggered by an event.
+The text that starts with the words "when" or "whenever" tells you at what event the ability triggers.
+For example, a triggered ability might read, "When this unit is discarded from the Ground arena...."

+turn: Each turn has 11 steps that happen in this order: untap, gain Force, roll for build points, Dark Side draws, Dark Side builds, Light Side draws, Light Side builds, Dark Side retreats, Light Side retreats, Battle phase starts, and turn ends.

+type: The first word on a card's type line (the line below the card's name).
+The card types are Space, Ground, Character, Battle, Mission, and Location.
+Space, Ground, and Character cards are unit cards.

+unique: Having a single letter to the right of the text box.
 Space, Ground, and Character units may be unique.
 The letter tells you the version of the unit.
 Unique units have special rules for stacking and contesting.
 Some people in the Star Wars universe are represented by unique cards with different names.
 These are treated as having the same name for the purposes of the contested units, unique units, and stacking rules:

-Anakin Skywalker \leftrightarrow Darth Vader
+Anakin Skywalker

-Beru Lars \leftrightarrow Beru Whitesun
+Beru Lars

-Padmé Amidala \leftrightarrow Padmé Skywalker
+Padmé Amidala

+→ Darth Vader

+Beru Whitesun

+Oueen Amidala

-- unit: A Character, Ground, or Space card.
+unit: A Character, Ground, or Space card.
 Each unit fights in one of the three arenas.
-An activated ability of a unit works only in that unit's arena, unless the ability says otherwise or includes the words "Deflect," "Evade," or "prevent." - untap: Put a unit back to its normal, untapped position, where one of its shorter edges is at the top. - untap step: The first step of the ready phase.
+An activated ability of a unit works only in that unit's arena, unless the ability says otherwise or includes the words "Deflect," "Evade," or "prevent."

+untap: Put a unit back to its normal, untapped position, where one of its shorter edges is at the top.

+untap step: The first step of the ready phase.
 In the untap step, the Dark Side player untaps all his or her cards and units and then the Light Side player untaps all his or her cards and units.
-You can't play abilities and Battle cards during this step. - version: Which letter a unique card has to the right of its text box.
-Such cards have special rules. - "when": If you see this word as part of an ability's text (for example, "when a unit is discarded from the Space arena . . ."), it means the ability is triggered by that event.
+You can't play abilities and Battle cards during this step.

+version: Which letter a unique card has to the right of its text box.
+Such cards have special rules.

+"when" or "whenever": If you see either of these words as part of an ability's text (for example, "when a unit is discarded from the Space arena . . . "), it means the ability is triggered by that event.

-CREDITS
+zone: One of these areas of game play: deck, build zone, arenas, discard pile, or hand.

+Credits